vanzasetia/single-page-design-portfolio/README.md

 When the JavaScript failed to load, the users would get a horizontal scrollbar to see all the images.

+## Potential problems

+I do not know whether those are problems or not.

+In this section, I will discuss those potential problems.

+## I can not scroll

+I tried the website on my mobile device in landscape orientation.
+I noticed that I could not scroll when I was on the slider section.

+**My screen was full of the image and I could not scroll to the top or to the bottom.** I got stuck.

+As a user, I could fix the problem by changing my device orientation to portrait.

+**But, is that a problem?**

+## Always smooth transition

+The users always see a smooth transition on the slider even though they disable animations.

+I can not stop it with CSS.
+Also, I think a transition for the slide effect is essential.
+Without the transition, the slide effect will happen abruptly.

+What do you think? **Should the transition on the slider get disabled?**

 ## About me

 At Frontend Mentor, I have completed over 30 projects and written over 1500 code reviews.
 I am also one of the top 20 developers on the All-Time Wall of Fame.